Course Content and Outcome Guide for CMET 241

 - Special Fee:

 Course DescriptionIntroduces structural detail drafting of engineering design drawings and shop fabrication drawings for steel construction.
-Covers steel grades and shapes, and design, fabrication, and erection drawings for steel structures.
-Prerequisites: (CMET 113 or GE 102); CMET 121.
+Covers steel grades and shapes; and design, fabrication, and erection drawings for steel structures.
+Prerequisites: ENGR 102, CMET 121.
+Audit available.

 - Identify and describe structural steel shapes and use detailing information shown in the American Institute of Steel Construction steel section tables.

-- Create and interpret structural steel working drawings that involve plan views.
+- Create and interpret structural steel working drawings that involve plan views and elevation views, using CAD software.

-- Create and interpret detail drawings that involve bolted connections.
+- Create and interpret detail drawings that involve bolted connections, using CAD software.

 - Standardization of drawing organization, views, and formats is essential.